David Sorensen Author

 My Life As a Child of Deaf Adults

 Hi, I’m David Sorensen.
 I was born to Deaf parents in 1950.
 I recently retired as a therapist and marketer at a deaf treatment center.
 I see where deaf culture is now and I feel it is important to see where it came from and how it evolved.
 My book was a lifetime in the making.
 As generations pass we lose some of the culture.
 Like many cultures, the Deaf assimilate into the dominant culture.
 In my book Between Two Worlds, I want to honor and preserve the culture I know.
 That is my story to tell.

 Let’s share our stories through my Between Two Worlds blog, this website, phone consultations (video phone or voice), Facebook, email or in-person presentations that I like to call fireside chats.

-- I deliver information on the historical changes from the 1950s to the present form my perspective.
+I deliver information on the historical changes from the 1950s to the present from my perspective.
 It is important that one knows the roots of change.

-- I will follow-up by interacting on my blogs, website, phone, e-mail and Facebook.
+I will follow up by interacting on my blog posts, website, phone, email and Facebook.

 Being a CODA within Deaf culture is distinguished by certain roles and characteristics.